 Interns are an integral part of the LAA’s work and operations.
-From working directly with clients to planning events to community organizing, we have internships for everyone.
+From working directly with clients to planning events to community organizing, we have internships for everyone including recent college graduates or professionals who are interested in pursuing more formal internships with us.
 The LAA offers monthly, semester, summer and year-long internships.
 College credit can be earned through internships as applicable.

 Internships are available within LAA’s Education, Family Well-Being and Economic Empowerment focus areas.
 Interns will focus on direct service delivery, program planning, program management and more.

 - Adult Education ~ Recommended for Spanish, marketing and Teachers of English to Speakers of Other Languages (TESOL) majors.

 - Family Services ~ Recommended for social work, human services, public health, clinical psychology and public policy majors.

 - Employment Services ~ Recommended for human services, human resources, business and management majors.

 - Youth Programs ~ Recommended for education majors.

 - Translation Services ~ Recommended for Spanish, linguistics and translation majors.

 2) RESOURCE DEVELOPMENT